TGChenZP/AFLBrownlowMedalPredictorH2H/README.md

 - The highest points-getter within a game gets 3 votes, the second gets 2 votes, the third gets 1 vote etc.
 7. Each game's votes are tallied up and the player with the highest vote for the season is the predicted Brownlow Winner
 <br>

+Note: it is likely that one will question why the training labels span all integers from -3 to 3, but in prediction the 'voting system' only give +1 or -1 to two players in a head2head pair.
+This is because it is desired to give the training data more nuance and details (i.e. stronger signals for +3 and -3 compared to +1 and -1 pairs), and then trust that models trained off this training signal can predict the "Ground Truth Higher vote-getter" to always get a positive regression score.
+Alternatively one can try to train with just +1, 0 and -1 as regression values, but giving more votes to a prediction is not recommended because it will make the final voting system less robust.

 **Tuning Results (Validation dataset Brownlow score)**
 | Model | 1 val  |